 My favourite Italy Guide books

-Italian Phrasebook by Penguin (pic above) – this is one good looking (paperback) book.
+- Italian Phrasebook by Penguin (pic above) – this is one good looking (paperback) book.
 I learned extra Italian words just because I wanted to have it on show in cafes (I know, I know).
 I think the locals were impressed too.
-Or maybe they were laughing at my mangled Italian.
-Either way, it’s one of my favourite travel books for Venice – here it is on Amazon.

-Oh, and you must make sure you pack a copy of Romeo and Juliet or you may not be allowed entry into the city (just kidding, but it’s a classic read).
+- Romeo and Juliet you may not be allowed entry into the city if you haven’t read it (just kidding, but it’s a classic read).

 Is the Verona Card worth it?